stijn-dejongh/lovecraft_public_domain/manuscript/festival.md

 Hospital in Arkham, where I could have better care.
 I liked it there, for the doctors were broad-minded, and even lent me their influence in obtaining the carefully sheltered copy of Alhazred's objectionable Necronomicon from the library of Miskatonic University.
-They said something about a "psychosis ", and agreed I had better get any harassing obsessions off my mind.
+They said something about a "psychosis", and agreed I had better get any harassing obsessions off my mind.

 So I read again that hideous chapter, and shuddered doubly because it was indeed